CesareDev/SFML-SpriteBatch/README.md

 ### Install

-Download the latest version and link statically the .lib file and include the .h file in your code
+Download the latest version and link statically the *.lib* files (one for release build and the other for the debug build).
+If you want more build options clone the repo, open the solution, modify the property page of the SpriteBatch project and build it yourself.

+Include the *.h* file in your code

     ...
     #include <SpriteBatch.h>